SEND and Inclusion

 At St Mary’s Primary, we aim to provide the best education possible for all children, regardless of their starting point.
 We work closely with parents and carers, recognising the important role they play in their child’s education.
 Sometimes children need extra support and there are systems in school to make sure that this support helps them thrive in school.

-Any questions please contact Harry Penny our Inclusion Lead and Special Educational Needs Co-Ordinator (SENDCo)
+Any questions please contact Emma Wilkinson our Special Educational Needs Co-Ordinator (SENDCo)

 Inclusive and Supportive learning environments